Original, genuine US Military issue

 Circa 1940s

-A wonderful, originally patched M41 jacket, worn by a Bombardier Technical Sergeant with the 5th US Army Air Forces.
+A wonderful, originally patched M41 jacket, worn by a Gunner Technical Sergeant with the 5th US Army Air Forces.

 The 5th USAAF operated across a wide area in the Pacific theatre throughout the Second World War and played a pivotal role in the region.

-The grandfather of all modern field jackets, the M41 features a 100% cotton wind-resistant poplin shell, fully lined with a light wool blanket material.
+The predecessor to all modern field jackets, the M41 features a 100% cotton wind-resistant poplin shell, fully lined with a light wool blanket material.
 It displays a full zip front closure with a button-secure storm flap.
 A true heritage garment, made when clothes were designed to last a lifetime.

 The jacket exhibits signs of real wear, which is represented in its condition and immense character.
 Please study the photos carefully.
 At some point, a large American flag was added to the upper back; although it has since been removed, traces of red dye from the flag have bled through and remain visible.